rajerai/learning-library/oci-library/oci-hol/virtual-cloud-networks/prerequisites/vcn.md

-# Prerequisites for IAM
+# Prerequisites for VCN

 ## Introduction

-The following steps represents the prerequisites for the IAM Lab.
+The following steps represents the prerequisites for the VCN Lab.

 Estimated time: 5 minutes